-Community Association Contributions to the Economy: In the aggregate, community association housing had a market value of just over \$7.166 trillion dollars at 2019 Q4 [Estimate based on the Federal Reserve Z.1 Financial Accounts].
-According to the National Association of Homebuilders (NAHB), the housing industry's contribution in terms of new construction to the economy averages 14%-17% annually.
+According to the National Association of Home Builders (NAHB), the housing industry's contribution in terms of new construction to the economy averages 14%-18% annually.
 This represents the combined impact of Private Residential Fixed Investment and Housing Services.
-The Residential Fixed Investment component contributes from 3.3% to 3.8% while the Housing Services component contributes 12%-13%.
-These percentages vary with fluctuations in the nation's economic cycles.
-Community association housing is an important and growing component of both Residential Fixed Investment and Housing Services.
-Using NAHB historical estimates and recent Census data with respect to new construction, community associations contribute 4.0% to 4.4% to GDP.
-Associations not only are a place to live, they are a place to work and to create jobs.
-See the Census New Single Family Homes in HOA - 61% of new housing in 2017 was in an HOA.
+Residential Fixed Investment component contributes from 3.3%-3.8% while the Housing Services component contributes 12%-13%.
+These percentages vary with fluctuations in economic cycles.
+Association housing is an important and growing component of both Residential Fixed Investment and Housing Services.
+Using NAHB historical estimates and recent Census data with respect to new construction, community associations contribute a 3.5% to 4.0% to GDP.
+Associations not only are a place to live, but they are a place to work and to create jobs.